lolo8304/bot-simulator/README.md

-# From a "botsociety.io designed bot" to "real functional Bot"
+# From a "botsociety.io designed bot" to "functional Bot"
+https://botsociety.io is a great design tool for Chat-Bots - very simple, intuitive and effient.
+But in Botsociety it is not possible to test the different Connectors and real interaction with small devices.
+For UX tests it is important to test the bot-conversation with real users on different devices.

 A small tool to extract botsociety bots to JSON and run it as a real chat-bot using Microsoft bot-framework.
-In Botsociety it is not possible to test the different Connectors and real interaction with small devices.
-For UX tests it is important to test the bot-conversation with real users on different devices.

 ## Principle explained
 - you create your own bot mockup or open an existing one using botsociety.io